watertap-org/watertap/docs/getting_started/install.rst

 	.. important:: The ``conda activate`` command described above must be run each time a new terminal/console session is started.

 #.
-Install ProteusLib using ``pip``:
+Install WaterTAP using ``pip``:

 	.. code-block:: shell

 		pip install proteuslib

 #.
-To verify that the installation was successful, open a Python interpreter and try importing some of ProteusLib's modules, e.g.:
+To verify that the installation was successful, open a Python interpreter and try importing some of WaterTAP's modules, e.g.:

 	.. code-block:: shell